-Khalil Al-Halwachi is a scholar of engineering and a peaceful political activist sentenced to ten years imprisonment.
+Khalil Al-Halwachi is a scholar of engineering and a peaceful political activist sentenced to ten years in prison.
 On September 3, 2014, authorities arrested Professor Al-Halwachi in a raid on his home, in apparent retaliation for his peaceful expression for democratic reform.
 Al-Hawachi was a founding member of the Islamic Action Society (AMAL), a political society that the government effectively dissolved in 2012, arresting at least 200 members.
 Al-Halwachi has been imprisoned ever since his arrest.
 Read more.

 On September 3, 2014, authorities raided Professor Al-Halwachi’s home without a warrant and arrestest him.
 Authorities took Professor Al-Halwachi to the Criminal Investigations Directorate (CID) where he was reportedly subjected to lengthy interrogations, ill-treatment, torture, and denial of medical care.
 CID officials reportedly coerced Professor Al-Halwachi into providing a false confession.
 Professor Al-Halwachi was held in pre-trial detention at Dry Dock Detention Center until his first hearing on March 22, 2015.